 “My aim is to put down on paper what I see and what I feel in the best and simplest way.” – Ernest Hemingway

-It all starts when I think of something seemingly important that I want to remember, or I discover something I want to learn more about.
+It all starts when I think of something seemingly important that I want to remember or discover something I want to learn more about.
 The first thing I do is ask myself if it can be condensed into a sentence or a paragraph.
 If yes, then I post it on my Twitter (I also post interesting/valuable articles I read).
-If the thought can and should be further elaborated, then I move it to here where I can expand on it.
+If it’s appropriate for the thought to be further elaborated, then I move it here where I can expand on it.

 First comes the idea.
 Before a single word is written, I usually discover a pattern or a concept.
 Half of the time my ideas just come randomly.
-The other half of the time, they come to me when I’m reading or listening to someone; whether it’s a casual conversation, a discussion in a business setting, a podcast, or an interview.
+Other times, they come to me when I’m reading or listening to someone; whether it’s a casual conversation, a discussion in a business setting, a podcast, or an interview.

 Sometimes the idea hits me like a freight train and I need to write it down immediately.
 That’s when I scribble the overall concept and main ideas in my draft for later.
 But other times, the idea creeps up on me over the span of weeks, and it stays in my thoughts until it becomes clear enough to write about.

 I have a lot of papers in my drafts, many of which will never get published for different reasons.
-Usually, it’s because when I actually start to elaborate and write (and hence, learn) about the idea, I find out that it is wrong or just not as important as I initially thought.
+Usually because when I actually start to elaborate and write (and hence, learn) about the idea, I find out that it is actually wrong or just not as important as I initially thought.

-Writing is probably the best thing I’ve ever done for myself in terms of learning and growth.
-I would highly encourage anyone and everyone to start writing, even if you never publish.
+Writing is probably the single best thing I’ve ever done for myself in terms of learning and growth.
+I would highly encourage anyone and everyone to start writing, even if you never publish any of it.